-This Knowledge Collection is a compilation of links to the most frequently accessed technotes, developerWorks Articles and some publications dealing with WebSphere Message Broker Web Services.
+This Knowledge Collection is a compilation of links to the most frequently accessed technotes, developerWorks Articles and some publications dealing with IBM Integration Bus and WebSphere Message Broker Web Services.

 Collecting documentation for Web Services problems

 1. Collect troubleshooting data for Web Services (HTTP, HTTPS) problems in WebSphere Message Broker for UNIX and Linux (1299823)